CrawfordBrown/SEMGroupProject/Use-cases/use-case-9.md

-# USE CASE: Produce a report with populations of regions, continents, and the world
+# USE CASE: Produce a report with the code, name, continent, region, population, and capital of a given country

 ## CHARACTERISTIC INFORMATION